 Our work has highlighted that SMEs face specific challenges in accessing finance for green investments.
-To help address the barriers, at COP 26 the CFE together with the British Business Bank, the Business Development Bank of Canada and the Industrial Bank of Korea launched a new knowledge-sharing Platform on Financing SMEs for Sustainability.
+To help address the barriers, the CFE together with the British Business Bank, the Business Development Bank of Canada and the Industrial Bank of Korea launched a new knowledge-sharing Platform on Financing SMEs for Sustainability.